TommyJackson85/techfix_overlap/README-TESTING.md

 - Upon attempting to register OR login,
     - If required inputs are missing, It alerts me without reloading the page.
     - If its a failed attempt, the page reloads with a message telling me what happened.

+- If logged in,
+    - but login and register links/buttons are available on an already loaded page
+        - clicking the login and register buttons will redirect me to the profile page, telling me to logout first.

+- If logged out,
+    - but profile links/buttons are available on an already loaded page
+        - clicking the profile button will redirect me to the login page, telling me to login first.
+    - and bug report detail page is already open with links to vote, delete, comment
+        - activating these links redirects me to the login page, telling me to login.
+    - and feature request detail page is already open with a link to comment, modal pop up to vote (with money in input)
+        - activating these links redirects me to the login page, telling me to login.
+    - and bug report/feature request edit or new form is open,
+        - upon posting I am redirected to the login page, telling me to login.
+    - and cart page is open, with items and their adjust buttons available, aswell as the checkout button.
+        - upon adjusting or checking out, I am redirected to login page, telling me to login first (message excluded from clicking checkout.)
+    - and checkout page is open, with the form filled in correctly and the confirm checkout button available,
+        - upon confirming the payment, I am redirected to the login page without a message.

 - Upon opening the bug reports and feature requests pages,
     - I am provided with a search form and three drop down panels, with the first open.